 Today’s Cubs Birthdays (November 13)

-Bob was a backup catcher in the big leagues for seven seasons, three of which were with the Cubs.
+Garbark was a backup catcher in the big leagues for seven seasons, three of which were with the Cubs.
 Of course, he was backing up Hall of Famer Gabby Hartnett at the time, so Bob didn’t get a lot of playing time.
 He appeared in 48 games over three seasons, and didn’t get a single extra base hit.
 He later played for the A’s and the Red Sox.
 Bob was also an All-American football player in college.